cp-algorithms/cp-algorithms/src/geometry/linear-functions.md

 ## Convex hull trick

 Idea of this approach is to maintain lower convex hull of linear functions.
-After that
+Actually it would be a bit more convenient to consider it not as linear functions but as points $(k, b)$ on the plane such that we will have to find the point which has least dot product with given point $(x,1)$, that is, for this point $kx+b$ is minimized which is the same as initial problem.
+Such minimum will necessarily be on lower convex envelope of these points as can be seen below.

 ![lower convex hull](&imgroot&/envelope.png)